Making Science Accessible

 Working Title: Ali – Lost on Earth

 Are we alone in the universe?
 If not where is extraterrestrial life to be found and is it like us?
 Is Earth a one-off, or are there other planets like it?
-The illustrated children’s book under development focuses on Ali, an Alien who has crash landed on Earth and – with the help of a new human friend, Max (a young girl) – is searching for his home world.
-This standalone work is positioned to explore the exciting concepts of what makes extraterrestrial life possible, the nature of worlds in and beyond our home Solar System, and the tools that have to be used to search for habitable planets beyond Earth.
+The illustrated children’s book under development follows Ali’s journey, an Alien who has crash landed on Earth and – with the help of a new human friend, Max (a young girl) – is searching for his home world.
+This standalone work with accessible illustrations and fiendly language is positioned to explore the exciting concepts of what makes extraterrestrial life possible (or not!), and the nature of worlds in and beyond our home Solar System.
+Along the way Ali and readers learn about the types of tools and clues that scientists look for to understand Earth’s neighbourhood and to seek out more distant habitable planets.
 It is now the space age, we must all be ready to explore!

 “Improve a mechanical device and you may double productivity.
 But improve [humankind], you gain a thousandfold.”
 Khan Noonian Singh, Star Trek Season 1 ‘Space Seed’.